hemisphera/Hsp.Azure.Table.Orm/readme.md

     // set a filter for manufacturer = 'Ibanez' .SetRange(a => a.Manufacturer, "Ibanez)
     // set a filter for at least 5 strings
-    .SetRange(a => a.NoOfString, 5, QueryComparisons.GreaterThanOrEqual)
+    .SetRange(a => a.NoOfStrings, 5, QueryComparisons.GreaterThanOrEqual)
     .Read();
 ````